 Add potatoes to a medium-sized saucepan, fill to cover with water by 2 inches and place over medium-high heat.
 Allow to come to a boil and reduce to a rapid simmer.
 Simmer for 20-25 minutes, until the potatoes are fork-tender.

-Add butter, cream, salt, pepper, and chives (if using) to the potatoes and mash using a wooden spoon, a whisk or a handheld mixer on low speed until smooth to your liking.
+Mash using a wooden spoon, a whisk or a handheld mixer on low speed until smooth to your liking.
 Serve and enjoy.